Last Updated on

 Essentials to remember before a prenatal massage are:

-- The abdomen must not be under pressure of any kind.
+- The abdomen must not be under any physical pressure.

 - Do not allow vigorous motion of any kind during the massage.

-- Seek immediate medical attention if encountered with discomfort or dizziness.
+- Seek immediate medical attention if there’s discomfort or dizziness.